How To Fix Lower Back Pain

 How Do Abs Help Your Back?

 Using your abs means voluntarily moving your spine away from overly-arched position, and into neutral spine when standing.
 It is not a matter of having strong abs.
 A slightly-built person can stand with neutral spine, and muscular people can have overly-arched spine posture.
 It is a matter of using abdominal muscles to prevent the overarching that causes pain.
-The Ab Revolution teaches this concept and shows how to use it during all daily life and exercise movement.
+My book The Ab Revolution teaches this concept and shows how to use it during all daily life and exercise movement.

 Doesnt Doing Crunches Help That?

 It is not strength that makes you stand correctly.
 It's how you hold your own posture.
 Many muscular people stand with terrible posture and have back pain.

 Crunches don't work your abs the way you need for real life standing up.